 Alamo and Gilmer are Texas potteries using white clay.
 See the white clay base (right).

 (A quick aside about Alamo and Gilmer: Alamo and Gilmer potteries were related companies and used many of the same designs — some originally from famous Texas potter Harding Black.
-For more information, see the book ALAMO POTTERY: A History of Alamo Pottery and its Offspring, Gilmer Pottery by N.P.
+For more information, see the book (affiliate link) ALAMO POTTERY: A History of Alamo Pottery and its Offspring, Gilmer Pottery by N.P.
 Collins.)Hawaiian pitcher

 Stangl Pottery is often made of a white clay, too.
 Some Hawaii pieces are also white clay, like this Hawaiian pitcher on the left.